 This tour provides an immersive experience of Ugandan history and culture.
-You will have multiple opportunities to interact with the local people and participate in cultural activities like farming, tasting fresh local foods, basket weaving, preparing local dishes, and watching cultural performances.
+You will have multiple opportunities to interact with the locals and participate in cultural activities like farming, tasting fresh local foods, basket weaving, preparing local dishes, and watching cultural performances.
 You’ll visit the Africa Sustainable Tourism Care Foundation’s community projects and learn about critical human rights and conservation issues from the local people.
-You’ll have the chance to volunteer with one of these projects and leave knowing your trip made a positive impact and benefited the local economy.
+You’ll have the chance to volunteer with one of these projects and leave knowing your trip positively impacted and benefited the local economy.

 In addition to these incredible cultural experiences, you will have the opportunity to visit chimpanzees in their natural habitat in Kibale National Park.
-This tour is perfect for families of all sizes and generations.
-Traveling through this beautiful country will give you a clear picture of why Uganda is called the “Pearl of Africa”.
+This tour is perfect for families of all sizes and generations and entirely customizable to meet your travel style, needs, and interests.
+Traveling through this beautiful country will give you a clear picture of why Uganda is called the “Pearl of Africa.”

 Welcome to Uganda!
 Upon landing at Entebbe International Airport, you will be met by a member of the Off Season Adventures staff who will escort you to your vehicle.
 You will meet your driver and guide and be transferred to your accommodations.
 The afternoon is at your leisure to explore and ponder the Uganda cultural tour ahead!